EMT Classes in the Boulder Area

 EMT training is available at three of Front Range Community College's campuses, including the one in Boulder.
 Admission requirements include meeting immunization criteria, having CPR certification, being 18 years old and passing a criminal background check.

 Earning this certificate qualifies graduates to take the NREMT exam.
 Classes are taught in state-of-the-art facilities, on ambulance rotations and in hospital emergency departments.
 In addition to basic emergency care, students learn skills to deal with medical and trauma events.
-To earn this certificate, students must earn at least a C in all five courses.
+To earn this certificate, students must earn at least a C in all five courses for 12 credits.

 Other School Options

 There are two more schools within an hour's drive from Boulder that offer EMT and paramedic classes.
-At Arapahoe Community College, about 38 miles away, students can earn EMT and EMT Enhanced certificates or an Associate of Applied Science EMS-Paramedicine degree.
+At Arapahoe Community College, about 38 miles away, students can earn EMT, EMT Enhanced and paramedic certificates or an Associate of Applied Science EMS-Paramedicine degree.
 Another option that's 32 miles away is the Community College of Aurora.
-Here, students can earn certificates for EMT and paramedicine or a paramedicine associate's degree.
+Here, students can earn certificates for EMT and paramedicine.